maxmindlin/locust/README.md

 Locust is a MITM proxy that routes traffic to various upstream proxies.
 Locust comes with a CLI that facilitates proxy configuration, importing, querying, and creating custom Squid proxies that are automatically used by the proxy server.

+## Installation

+See [releases](https://github.com/maxmindlin/locust/releases/latest) for binaries and installation instructions.

 ## Features

 - Proxy server that smartly routes traffic to an appropriate upstream proxy.